Cambridge Healthtech Instituteの第15回年次

 Biophysical Characterization of Viral Vectors and Particulate Impurities in Gene Therapy Products

-this context, both the characterization of the virus itself and the analysis of particulate impurities are crucial.
-While for AAV, already many biophysical methods to characterize the virus itself have been developed,
+There is a high demand to define analytical strategies for the characterization of adeno-associated virus (AAV)- and lentivirus (LV)-based drug products, because it is essential for ensuring safety and efficacy.
+In this context, both the characterization of the virus itself and the analysis of particulate impurities are crucial.
+While for AAV, already many biophysical methods to characterize the virus itself have been developed, fewer methods are available for LV.
+Using a comprehensive set of particle analysis techniques allows us to generate a comprehensive understanding of particulate impurities present in both AAV and LV drug products.

 4:00 pmNetworking Refreshment Break